Geg3mon/django-config/README.md

 ```

 You can add what ever you want in settings.
-Some example: you need add some service api key
+Some example: you need add service api key

 #### In .env:
 ```bash